 Native landscape materials, plants, trees, grasses, features, etc. are to be preserved and protected.
-Consult the Mission Bay Preserve Development office prior to the removal of any such items.
+Consult the MBPDRC prior to the removal of any such items.

 Overview-The Ridge

 The landscape concept in The Ridge focuses primarily on the use of trees, turf and native grasses over the entire lot, accented with shrubs and planting beds.
 On home sites over .5 acre in size, low maintenance native grass areas are allowed outside the turf and shrub areas.